 Uxmal

-This indeed impressive site used to be the most powerful Mayan city in the Yucatan peninsula along with Chichen Itza, but, because the latter is very close to the big resort towns, Uxmal has been relegated to second place by tourists.
-If anything, this at least means smaller crowds, which is always good news.
+Indeed, this impressive site used to be the most powerful Mayan city in Mexico’s Yucatan peninsula along with Chichen Itza.
+Because the latter is very close to the big resort towns, however, Uxmal has been relegated to second place by tourists.

 The layout of the city is not geometrical as in other Mayan cities in Mexico.
 Instead, it’s adapted to the hilly terrain, and it is also believed to be based on astronomical phenomena.

 The structures at Uxmal are also considered to be some of the best examples of Mayan art and architecture.
 Without question, the most impressive and visually imposing structure on the site is the Pyramid of the Magician.
-The smooth curved design and the excellent state of preservation make this 35-meter high structure jaw-dropping.

-The Uxmal archaeological site is the most important Mayan ruin near Merida, and the road is peaceful and well-maintained, so it makes for a very pleasant day trip.
 Once you’re done visiting the ruins, there are many cenotes in the area you can visit to cool off after a busy morning!

 READ ALSO: How to Get from Cancun to Merida

-Closest city to Uxmal: Merida (80 km / 49.7 miles)
+Closest city to Uxmal: Merida (80 km / 49.7 miles).

 Teotihuacan

 Teotihuacan is the most visited tourist attraction and probably the most striking of the ancient ruins in Mexico.
-A fascinating archaeological site today, in its golden period, between the 1st and 7th centuries AD, it was one of the largest cities in the Americas.
+A fascinating archaeological site today, in its golden period (between the 1st and 7th centuries AD) it was one of the largest cities in the Americas.

-The city was named UNESCO World Heritage Site in 1987.
-Teotihuacan is composed of thousands of pyramids and residential compounds.
 The pyramids (which are also temples) that can be found on this site are so massive that they are often compared to the pyramids of Egypt.

-Probably the most famous (and certainly the largest) structure in Teotihuacan is the Pyramid of the Sun (also known as Temple of the Sun), which dominates the landscape.
 The good news?
 You can climb it.
 The bad news?
 It’s pretty tall!
 (65 meters /213 feet).
 But don’t worry, once you see it, excitement will take over and give you the strength to climb.
 I mean, see the view from up there!

 I could go all day about how amazing this city is, but it’s better if you just go and check it out by yourself!